-How can I distinguish a genuine antique or collectible from a reproduction?
+How can you distinguish a genuine antique or collectible from a reproduction?
 The short answer: If it looks too new, it probably is.

 For example, a piece represented as Depression glass that doesn’t have signs of wear on the base is probably new.
-In my experience, even pieces that sat on a kitchen shelf for years without much use still got moved often enough to show a few wear scratches on the base.
+Even pieces that sat on a kitchen shelf for years without much use still got moved often enough to show a few wear scratches on the base.

 And if you were buying yourself a collectible Barbie doll from the early 1960s, you would likely spy a little age discoloration in the vinyl, hair that isn't as shiny as new, and perhaps a little wear to the face paint as well.